bulletmark/edir/README.md

 ## Examples

-Edit all files and directories in the current directory:
+Rename and/or delete any files and directories in the current directory:

 ```
     edir
 ```

-Edit all jpeg files in current dir:
+Rename and/or delete any jpeg files in current dir:

 ```
    edir *.jpg
 ```

-Edit all files under current directory and subdirectories:
+Rename and/or delete any files under current directory and subdirectories:

 ```
     find | edir -f